Fall 150-Hour Yoga Teacher Training, Level 3

 September 30 – October 21, 2019 | Jackson Hole, Wyoming

-Take your yoga practice and teaching to the next level.
+Take your Yoga practice and teaching to the next level.
 You have built your foundation and now you are curious about refining your skills as a practitioner and teacher.
-The Teton Yoga Shala’s 300-hour teacher trainings are offered in two 150-hour modules.
-This 150-hour yoga teacher training and intensive will expand the horizon of your understanding with several guest senior teachers.
+This 150-hour Intensive Training will expand the horizons of your experience of yoga.
+You will be immersed into daily practice of pranayama, asana, meditation, mantra and devotion.

 You will be guided by Phoebe Pilaro to advance your understanding of anatomy through a clay anatomy course where you will build approximately 80 main muscles onto skeletons.
 A functional Anatomy course will be guided by Audrey Smith to further solidify your understanding of the bio-mechanics of movement.

-In addition, you will receive the knowledge and support of Senior Iyengar Yoga Teachers Eddy Marks and Mary Obendorfer in a weekend-long workshop.
-Your study of the psychology and philosophy of Yoga using Patanjali’s Yoga Sutra will be taken to the next level as you dive deeper into exploring the gems of this sacred text.
+In addition you will receive the knowledge and support of Senior Iyengar Yoga Teachers Eddy Marks and Mary Obendorfer in a weekend long workshop at the end of the training.
+The psychology and philosophy of Yoga using Patanjali’s Yoga Sutra will be taken to the next level as you dive deeper into exploring the gems of this text.

-This yoga teacher training and intensive will focus on refining your skills as a yoga teacher as you clarify your language, adjustments, sequences and ability to see students more clearly to better serve their practice.
+This training will focus on refining your experience as a yogi and teacher as you clarify your language, adjustments, sequences and ability to see students more clearly to better serve their practice.